0ximgh05t/bubblemaps-hackaton/README.md

 - Network errors
 - Invalid token data

+## Contributing

+1. Fork the repository
+2. Create a feature branch
+3. Commit your changes
+4. Push to the branch
+5. Create a Pull Request

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

+## Support

+For support, please open an issue in the GitHub repository or contact the maintainers.

 ## Acknowledgments